Locker Open#

 }

-Verifying Webhook Signature (Optional)#
+Verifying Webhook Signatures (Optional)#

 Harbor and your system can share a secret used to verify the signatures of incoming webhook requests.
 This step is optional but recommended as an additional security measure.